Just Group (LON:JUST) Hits New 12-Month High at $110.00

-JUST has been the topic of several research reports.
-Royal Bank of Canada reissued a “sector perform” rating on shares of Just Group in a research report on Monday, January 25th.
-Deutsche Bank Aktiengesellschaft increased their price target on Just Group from GBX 80 ($1.05) to GBX 84 ($1.10) and gave the stock a “hold” rating in a research note on Monday, January 25th.
-Four analysts have rated the stock with a hold rating, The company currently has a consensus rating of “Hold” and a consensus target price of GBX 65.33 ($0.85).
+Several research firms have issued reports on JUST.
+Deutsche Bank Aktiengesellschaft upped their price target on shares of Just Group from GBX 80 ($1.05) to GBX 84 ($1.10) and gave the company a “hold” rating in a research report on Monday, January 25th.
+Royal Bank of Canada restated a “sector perform” rating on shares of Just Group in a research report on Monday, January 25th.
+Four research analysts have rated the stock with a hold rating, The stock has a consensus rating of “Hold” and a consensus price target of GBX 65.33 ($0.85).

 Just Group plc provides various financial services in the retirement income market in the United Kingdom.
 It offers de-risking solutions, guaranteed income for life, secure lifetime income, care plans, lifetime mortgages, and protection products.
 The company also provides professional services, including regulated financial advice and guidance services; and a range of business services, such as consultancy and software development, and outsourced customer service delivery and marketing services.